 Visioning - While CivicTech is trendy and probably the latest big thing in the development space, understanding the need, the reason and the right solution, makes a huge difference.

 Whatever playing field, recognise your driving force and build a strong model to maintain and sustain it with intensity, investments and intentionality.
-This will require everyone within such an organization to have a clue or understanding of how Civic Tech works and the phase of awareness we are currently in now.
-It will not be too much to come up with a strategic plan on Technology as a whole and how such organizations will play in the ecosystem.
-This strategy can be phased to maximize cost and optimize delivery for the intended purpose.
+This will require everyone within such an organisation to have a clue or understanding of how Civic Tech works and the phase of awareness we are currently in now.
+It will not be too much to come up with a strategic plan on Technology as a whole and how such organisations will play in the ecosystem.
+This strategy can be phased to maximise cost and optimise delivery for the intended purpose.
 This must be holistic, as there must be a synergy from top to bottom in the institution.

 Skilled ManPower - One of the most prominent gaps I experienced and still experiencing is the classical lack of knowledge and insight from developers in understanding critical civic conversations that can help them apply their web development processes in developing tools as needed to solve social issues.

 There are more techies interested in website development and Fintech than those interested in developing civic tech tools in Nigeria.
 In the past 3years, I have found just one company that understands the critical ideas around creating tools for citizen engagement.
 I understand the preference and people deciding to focus on a thing at a time, and the differences in business interests, but there is an untapped opportunity for techies to explore creating tools for social mobilisation and civic action.

 Knowledge Gap - There is a massive gap in the knowledge of how governments and civil societies work, compared to the private sector, hence for tech developers to build or create tools that will be useful for social development, there must be that deliberate drive to understudy the entire sector.
 I also realized that bridging this gap may take a while if social development practitioners do not also begin to get involved in the ‘non-tech’ aspects of creating a product.